sfu-arch/X-Cache/README.md

 sbt "publishLocal"
 ```

-## Testing Dandelion-lib
+## Testing muIR

-Dandelion-lib is an active project that we students in our lab are actively working on it.
+muIR is an active project that we students in our lab are actively working on it.
 Hence, we needed to have a solid testing framework to test any new changes in the repo.
 Under `src/test/main/scala` we have provided more than 90 test cases to test different pieces of the project after any changes.
 To run all the test cases you can run:

 ```